 Our equity-based incentive awards are designed to align our interests and those of our stockholders with those of our employees and consultants, including our named executive officers.
-As of December 31, 2019, stock option awards were the only form of equity awards we granted to our named executive officers.
+In 2020, we granted stock options to each of our named executive officers and also granted restricted stock units to Mr. Silberstein.